lucas-streanga/Processor-Project/README.md

 4 bytes (1 instruction) after every instruction execution, and can be editied directly to create loops.
 The processor includes some special instructions for ease of use such as PRNR (print register value) and PRNM (print memory value).
+The processor now supports binary machine files or plain-text files.

   # Compilation

   The program includes a Makefile for compilation.
 Running **make** will compile the program as expected. **make debug** can be used to enable debug printouts during program execution to check instruction decoding and other details. **make cleanup** is used to delete object files.
 No dependencies other than GCC, make, and the C and C++ standard libraries are required.

 # Sample Program
+This sample program is written in plain text, but can also be written in binary machine code.
 ```
 00001000000010000000001111111111 # move 16384 into register 0
 00001010000000000000000000000000 # print r0